 The Solzhenitsyn Prize for Russian writing was established in 1997.
 Since his return Solzhenitsyn, published several works, but in the West his views did not gain the former interest, with the exception of the essay Rebuilding Russia (1990) which was widely read and arose much debate.
 Solzhenitsyn's later books include Rossiya v obvale (1998, Russia Collapsing), an attack on Russia's business circles and government, published by Viktor Moskvin.
 The first printing was 5 000 copies.
 He also wrote on Russian-Jewish relations.
 In January 2003 Solzhenitsyn was hospitalized with high blood pressure.
 "For me faith is the foundation and support of one’s life," Solzhenitsyn said in a Spiegel interview (July 23, 2007).
 In 2007, Russian President Vladimir Putin granted Solzhenitsyn a State Award for humanitarian achievement, saying that millions of people around the world associate Solzhenitsyn's name and work with the very fate of Russia itself.
 Solzhenitsyn died from a heart condition on August 3, 2008.

 For further reading: Aleksandr Solzhenitsyn: The Major Novels by Abraham Rothberg (1971); Aleksandr Solzhenitsyn: A Collection of Critical Essays, ed. by Kathryn B. Feuer (1976); Aleksandr Solzhenitsyn by S. Allaback (1978); Solzhenitsyn in Exile by J.B.
 Dunlop, et al. (1985); Solzhenitsyn: The Moral Vision by E.E.E.
 Ericson (1980); Solzhenitsyn: A Biography by M. Scammell (1985); The Great Reversal by Paul N. Siegel (1991); Solzhenitsyn and the Modern World by Edward E. Ericson (1993); One Day in the Life of Ivan Denisovich.
 A Critical Companion, ed.
 Alexis Klimoff (1997); Alexander Solzhenitsyn: A Century of His Life by D.M.
-Thomas (1998) - In Finnish: Solzhenitsynilta on myös käännetty Matrjonan talo, Asian etu ja Valo joka sinussa on. - See also: Heinrich Böll, Mikhail Sholokhov, Lennart Meri
+Thomas (1998); Solzhenitsyn: A Soul in Exile by Joseph Pearce (1999); The Other Solzhenitsyn: Telling the Truth about a Misunderstood Writer and Thinker by Daniel J. Mahoney (2014) - In Finnish: Solzhenitsynilta on myös käännetty Matrjonan talo, Asian etu ja Valo joka sinussa on. - See also: Heinrich Böll, Mikhail Sholokhov, Lennart Meri